-^{} Objectives that describe mathematics content beyond that typically taught in a standard 3-year course of study (the equivalent of 1 year of geometry and 2 years of algebra).
+^{} Objectives that describe mathematics content beyond that typically taught in a standard three-year course of study (the equivalent of one year of geometry and two years of algebra).

-2) Algebraic representations (continued) Grade 4 Grade 8 Grade 12 f) Identify or represent functional relationships in meaningful contexts including proportional, linear, and common nonlinear (e.g., compound interest, bacterial growth) in tables, graphs, words, or symbols. f) Given a real-world situation, determine if a linear, quadratic, rational, exponential, logarithmic, or trigonometric function fits the situation. g) Solve problems involving exponential growth and decay. h) Analyze properties of exponential, logarithmic, and rational functions.
-3) Variables, expressions, an 3) Variables, expressions, and operations Grade 4 Grade 8 Grade 12 a) Use letters and symbols to represent an unknown quantity in a simple mathematical expression. b) Express simple mathematical relationships using number sentences. b) Write algebraic expressions, equations, or inequalities to represent a situation. b) Write algebraic expressions, equations, or inequalities to represent a situation. c) Perform basic operations, using appropriate tools, on linear algebraic expressions (including grouping and order of multiple operations involving basic operations, exponents, roots, simplifying, and expanding). c) Perform basic operations, using appropriate tools, on algebraic expressions including polynomial and rational expressions. d) Write equivalent forms of algebraic expressions, equations, or inequalities to represent and explain mathematical relationships.
+3) Variables, expressions, a and operations Grade 4 Grade 8 Grade 12 a) Use letters and symbols to represent an unknown quantity in a simple mathematical expression. b) Express simple mathematical relationships using number sentences. b) Write algebraic expressions, equations, or inequalities to represent a situation. b) Write algebraic expressions, equations, or inequalities to represent a situation. c) Perform basic operations, using appropriate tools, on linear algebraic expressions (including grouping and order of multiple operations involving basic operations, exponents, roots, simplifying, and expanding). c) Perform basic operations, using appropriate tools, on algebraic expressions including polynomial and rational expressions. d) Write equivalent forms of algebraic expressions, equations, or inequalities to represent and explain mathematical relationships. e) Evaluate algebraic expressions including polynomials and rational expressions. f) Use function notation to evaluate a function at a specified point in its domain and combine functions by addition, subtraction, multiplication, division, and composition. g) Determine the sum of finite and infinite arithmetic and geometric series. h) Use basic properties of exponents and logarithms to solve problems.